bassamanator/armbian-orangepi-how-to/README.md

 ⚠️❗ Delete all comments (lines starting with `#`) and all empty lines!

-3. Boot the device with the microSD card (first boot will take 2-3 minutes).
+3. Boot the device with the microSD card (first boot takes longer).
 4. `SSH` into the device: `ssh root@ip.address`.
 5. Do a full update and reboot.